ryanallen/words-of-my-perfect-teacher/README.md

 ## Atiyoga
 the highest of the three inner yogas, the summit of the Nine Vehicles according to the classification of the [Nyingmapa](#nyingmapa) School.
 See [Great Perfection](#great-perfection).

+## Avalokitesvara
+*spyan ras gzigs* (Chenrezi), one of the [Eight Great Close Sons](#eight-great-close-sons).
+Essence of the speech of all the Buddhas, incarnation of their compassion.

+## Awareness
+*rig pa*, Skt. *vidya*, the original state of the mind, fresh, vast, luminous, and beyond thought.